Sign upfor our e-mail to receive your FREE 2021 San Francisco Planning Guide.

 If you love theater and the performing arts in general, San Francisco offers a wealth of options all around town.
 In addition to the Palace of Fine Arts Theater, there are dozens of live theater venues where you can catch a play or a Broadway musical.

-In the center of the town, you'll find the SF Opera, Symphony, and Ballet, and near AT&T Park, you'll find the popular Cirque du Soleil circus tent.
+In the center of the town, you'll find the SF Opera, Symphony, and Ballet, and near Oracle Park, you'll find the popular Cirque du Soleil circus tent.

 The Palace of Fine Arts Theater is located in the Marina District on the eastern side of the Presidio, and it's easy to get here from Fisherman's Wharf.